Arkarachai/STR-FM/README.md

 Finally, STR-FM runs a profiler tool, which groups all reads with STRs that are mapped to the same location in the reference genome.
 As a result, an array of all STR lengths from the reads mapping to a particular STR-containing locus is generated.

-**(2) genotype STRs with error correction** (tool ‘Correct genotype for microsatellite errors’)
+**(2) genotype STRs with error correction** (tool ‘Correct genotype for STR errors’)

 This pipeline needs only one of our tools to complete process.
 It will take STR-profile file and sequencine error rates file as inputs.
 The program will calculate the maximum likelihood of genotype for each STR locus in STR-profile file.
 Then it will report the mostly likely genotype and the log odds ratio between their probabilities, which can be interpreted as a confidence of genotyping (the more this value deviates from 0, the more confidence we have in this genotype).

-**(3) estimate the minimum informative read depth from error rates** (tools: ‘Generate all possible combination of read profile’, ‘Evaluate the probability of the allele combination to generate read profile’, ‘Combine the probability to generate read profile’)
+**(3) estimate the minimum informative read depth from error rates** (tools: ‘Generate all possible combination of STR length profile’, ‘Evaluate the probability of the allele combination to generate read profile’, ‘Combine read profile probabilities’)

 This pipeline needs other tools on Galaxy to complete the process.
 This pipeline will generate all possible read profiles from sequencing error spectrum, select the profiles that can distinguish heterozygote from homozygote, calculate the probability to produce such profiles from sequencing error spectrum, and report the probability that a certain sequence depth can distinguish heterozygote from homozygote under a given sequencing error rates (see publication details).
 We recommend that you should try to run with less than 10x depth for initial trial.